bschne/covid19-experiences/README.md

 ## Music

-- La Blogotheque is streaming improvides, intimate live shows with a new artist every day on their instagram - https://www.instagram.com/blogotheque/
+- La Blogotheque is streaming improvised, intimate live shows with a new artist every day on their instagram - https://www.instagram.com/blogotheque/